tlayh/velociParser/Readme.md

     1. Show difference to get the next better place
 4. Find first for track and show difference to own position

+## Usage

+    go run Velociparser.go -filter=<trackfilter> -user=<additionalUser>

+If you don't use commandline arguments, all tracks are parsed with the user that is configured in config.yaml.
+If the first argument is set, only some tracks are parsed.
+If the second argument is set, an additional user is parsed to compare your results to this user.

 ## Configuration

 Users: Array of users that should be compared